manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     console.log(name);

 This will result in a `ReferenceError: name is not defined` error, because `name` doesn't have a meaning outside the curly braces that denote the function body.

+As a result, it is not problematic to declare two distinct `name` variables, one outside the function's body block and one inside:

+    let name = "The Outsider";

+    const greet = (name) => {
+        console.log("Hello " + name);
+    };

+    console.log(name);

+    greet("The Insider");

+This will output "The Outsider", followed by "The Insider", which demonstrates that variable declarations have a *scope*, that is, they have a meaning, and are accessible and visible, only within a certain context.

+A code file always has at least one scope, the outermost scope where in the example above the first "name" variable is created.
+This outermost scope doesn't have to be created explicitly, while additional scopes are created, for example, by defining a function, in which case the function body has its own scope.

+While this is straightforward, the details are a bit more complicated.
+While scopes are mostly independent from each other, they can still interact, at least in some directions.
+That's because scopes are nested, that is, one scope can live within another scope, forming a kind of parent-child relationship.

+In the example above, we have two scopes, the implicit outer scope, and the function scope that we created by defining our function.

+This results in the function scope being the "child" of the "parent" outer scope.
+And this, in turn, means that the function scope can "see" and access variables from the outer scope - child scopes have access to their parent scope.

+We can demonstrate this with the following code:

+    let greeting = "Nice to meet you!";

+    const greet = (name) => {
+        console.log("Hello " + name + ". " + greeting);
+    };

+    greet("The Insider");

+This will print "Hello The Insider.
+Nice to meet you!" to the console.
+That's because although "greeting" is defined outside of the "greet" function, the function code, because it creates a scope that is a child of the scope where greeting was defined, can access it.